Healthy Parks,

 Healthy Neighborhoods

-City of Spokane Parks & Recreation is evaluating a levy to improve parks in neighborhoods city-wide.
+City of Spokane Parks & Recreation is proposing a levy for public vote in November 2025 to improve parks in neighborhoods city-wide.
 The plan reflects the top community requests for park improvements, based on extensive feedback gathered during our 2021/2022 master planning.

 What would be included?